 Use a Sink Auger for Stubborn Clogs

-If the plunger did not clear the clog, other tools are available, such as a sink auger (also called a drum or canister auger), or a drain-cleaning snake.
-Of these, the sink auger is preferred for its clean ease of use and convenience.
+If the plunger did not clear the clog, try a sink auger (also called a drum or canister auger or a drain-cleaning snake.

-- With the drain stopper removed, extend the auger cable into the drain opening.
-When you feel it bump up against the clog, pull out about 12 inches more of the cable and tighten the set screw on the cannister
+- Extend the auger cable into the drain opening.
+When you feel it bump up against the clog, pull out about 12 inches more of the cable and tighten the setscrew on the auger canisters

 - Extend more cable as required until you feel you've worked through the clog.
 This should work if the clog is in the trap.

-- Repeat and then flush with hot water from the faucet once the drain starts to flow.
+- Flush with hot water from the faucet once the drain starts to flow.

-If you have extended cable all the way through the trap without contacting a clog, then the clog is probably in the branch drain or the vertical drain stack in the wall past the branch drain.
-To get at these pipes, move to the next step.Continue to 5 of 6 below.
+If you have extended the cable all the way through the trap without contacting a clog, then the clog is probably in the branch drain or the vertical drain stack in the wall past the branch drain.
+To get at these pipes, you'll have to remove to the drain trap.Continue to 5 of 6 below.

 05 of 06

-Removing the Drain Trap and Auguring the Branch Drain
+Remove the Drain Trap to Auger the Branch Drain

 Continue to 6 of 6 below.